Susan Riley | October 2011

 Simple, Uncluttered Walls

-Simple, clean and straight-forward.
-This setup is still bright and cheery, but students have a very clear expectation of where they can find essential information.
+Try to keep things simple, clean and straight-forward.
+This kind of setup is still bright and cheery, but students have a very clear expectation of where they can find essential information.

-This is a wonderful example of utilizing folders on the walls for students to access information.
+Another wonderful example could be utilizing folders on the walls for students to access information.
 You could easily update this to be for secondary students as well.

 Clean and Clear and Under Control